Autohome2/dxControl-GPIO/README.md

-# Speeduino-GPIO
+# GPIO for Speeduino

-The Speeduino Gpio is a multipurpose general programmable input and output module. it is programmed via Tunerstudio either via the serial port or over the integrated CanBus network.
+The Gpio for Speeduino are a family of multipurpose general programmable input and output modules.
+The modules are programmed via Tunerstudio either via the serial port or over the integrated CanBus network

-The module consists of a main motherboard fitted with a Teensy 3.2 and daughter boards To date there are three types of daughter boards.
+The moduleconsists of a main motherboard fitted with a Teensy 3.2 and daughter boards To date there are three types of daughter boards u

 	1 8ch digital inputs